DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/binding-a-report-to-data/bind-a-report-to-an-object-data-source.md

 ---
 title: Bind a Report to an Object Data Source
 ---
+# Bind a Report to an Object Data Source
 This document describes the steps required to connect a report to an object data source.

 To bind a report to an object data source, do the following.